-These assets are made up of cash and other assets, such as inventory or debt for credit extended, which will be traded, used or converted into cash within 12 months.
-All other assets are classified as non-current, and typically include property, infrastructure, plant and equipment as well as long-term investments.
+These assets are made up of cash and other assets, such as inventory or debt for credit extended, which will be traded. used or converted into cash within 12 months.
+All other assets are classified as non-current, and typically include property, infrastructure, plant and equipment as well as long-term government information technology officers.